gromacs/gromacs/docs/doxygen/user/analysistemplate.md

 code in the template works even without a topology.

-For additional documentation on how to define different kinds of options, see gmx::Options, basicoptions.h, and gmx::SelectionOption.
+For additional documentation on how to define different kinds of options, see gmx::IOptionsContainer, basicoptions.h, and gmx::SelectionOption.
 You only need to define options that are specific to the analysis; common options, e.g., for specifying input topology and trajectories are added by the framework.